Skip to main content Accessibility

 There is no requirement that a sheriff read or understand the Constitution.

-Despite their effort to usurp the role of the Supreme Court, Mack has spent many hours praising the court for its decision in the case Printz v.
+Despite CSPOA’s effort to usurp the role of the Supreme Court, Mack has spent many hours praising the court for its decision in the case Printz v.
 United States, which made him a quasi-celebrity among antigovernment extremists.

-AS Mack tells it the supreme court agreed with him that “the federal government could not tell him what to do; that they were not his boss.”
+As Mack tells it, the Supreme Court agreed with him that “the federal government could not tell him what to do; that they were not his boss.”

 Beginning in 2013, numerous sheriffs and county officials refused to enforce future gun control laws.
-Constitutional sheriffs and the CSPOA were involved in many of these efforts, using gun control to further their own agendas of radicalization and recruitment.
+Constitutional sheriffs and CSPOA were involved in many of these efforts, using gun control to further their own agendas of radicalization and recruitment.

 Around the same time, county officials began passing Second Amendment sanctuary legislation, most of which affirmed that additional state and federal gun control laws would not be enforced by the county.